Birmingham Museum and Art Gallery: History

 Seven galleries had to be rebuilt after being bombed in 1940.
 Immediately after World War II "Mighty Mary" Mary Woodall (1901–1988) was appointed keeper of art under director, Trenchard Cox.
 Woodall and Cox, through their links to the London art world, were able to attract exhibitions, much publicity and donations to the gallery.
 In 1956, Woodall replaced Cox when the latter became Director of the Victoria and Albert Museum.
 John Woodward (1921–1988) was Keeper of Art from 1956 to 1964.

 In 1951, the Museum of Science and Industry, Birmingham was incorporated into BM&AG.
 In 2001, the Science Museum closed with some exhibits being transferred to Thinktank, Birmingham Science Museum, which was operated by the independent Thinktank Trust that has since become part of Birmingham Museums Trust.

 The main entrance is located in Chamberlain Square below the clock-tower known locally as "Big Brum".
 The entrance hall memorial reads 'By the gains of Industry we promote Art'.
 The Extension Block has entrances via the Gas Hall in Edmund Street and Great Charles Street.
 Waterhall, the original gas department, has its own entrance on Edmund Street.

 In October 2010, the Waterhall closed as a BM&AG gallery as a result of a £1.5m cut to Birmingham Museums and Art Gallery's budget in 2010–11.
 The last BM&AG exhibition that took place in the Waterhall at that time was the Steve McCurry retrospective that ran from 26 June to 17 October 2010.
 The Waterhall and the Gas Hall have reopened for exhibitions throughout the year.

 BM&AG, formerly managed by Birmingham City Council, is now, with Thinktank, part of Birmingham Museums Trust.

 Due to the global pandemic, the museum closed in October 2020.
 The museum remained closed throughout 2021 as part of a project to rewire the Council complex that houses the museum.
 The museum partially reopened in April 2022 with a number of pop-up exhibitions.
-It will close again in December 2022 ahead of a full reopening expected in 2024.
+It closed again in December 2022.
+The museum reopened in October 2024.
+Approximately 70% of the museum spaces are currently open.
+Open galleries including the Round Room, Industrial Gallery, history galleries and Bridge Gallery reopened on 24 October 2024, as did the tearoom and shop.

+An exhibition on Ozzy Osbourne's life was put on display at the museum on 25 June 2025 (prior to his death), featuring memorabilia, photographs, and tributes to his career and legacy.
+Originally scheduled to close on 28 September 2025, the exhibition was extended to 18 January 2026 following public demand and tributes after his death.